Attendance & School Absence

 - Doctor, Dentist, Orthodontic, Counseling Appointments (these are still encouraged to take place outside of school hours)

-- Family Vacation (as long as the vacation does not jeopardize the academic progress of the student.
-Please communicate with teacher prior to vacation)
+- Pre-Approved Family Vacation (as long as the vacation does not jeopardize the academic progress of the student.
+Please communicate with teacher prior to vacation) and follow vacation policy.

 - Funeral of family member or close family friend